Borodin Quartet B +

-“[…] their almost preternatural ability to synchronise as though they were one single instrument.”
+“[…] their almost preternatural ability to synchronize as though they were one single instrument.”
+The Independent

 Ruben Aharonian - violin